 A great way to talk to an ever-present audience

 With Weather2Travel.com I sensed some trepidation in undertaking an online marketing campaign.
-However, as the launch of their latest site was imminent, I could tell that Colin was becoming more intrigued by the challenge, sharing with me his views on the benefits of using social media site.
+However, as the launch of their latest website was imminent, I could tell that Colin was becoming more intrigued by the challenge, sharing with me his views on the benefits of using social media website.

 The way I see it there are 3 or 4 key benefits for us using social media.
 From an SEO point of view Google+ will be an important player, but all the networks allow us to be able share our content, interact and ‘speak’ to our target audience and establish ourselves as an industry authority,